eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Knowledge of concepts such as data warehouse, star schemas, KPIs
 	- Hands on experience with Linux, HDFS, HIVE, HADOOP
 	- Experience with ETL / Informatica, JSON structures and REST Based web services a plus
 + Second, help build a Data Science team to support the delivery of the Predictive Analytics core AI offerings for US-based pharmaceutical companies.
 These offerings include developing algorithms to find undiagnosed patients (often patients with rare diseases) or algorithms to predict patients likely to experience rapid disease progression and / or switch therapies.
-These core offerings involve very large datasets (typically many millions of patients) extracted from claims and prescription data and use Python and PySpark tools and libraries as part of IQVIA’s Hadoop cloud environment.
+These core offerings involve very large datasets (typically many millions of patients) extracted from claims and prescription data and use Python and PySpark tools and libraries as part of IQVIA's Hadoop cloud environment.
 + In depth experience with Spark/Hadoop and either Theano/Tensorflow/Caffe/Torch.
 + Here are some of the key technologies used to build our document management platform and its applications.
 	- Server: REST, Scala, SQL, Java